 - I’m told that Lata is based on Vikram Seth’s mother, which somewhat explains the subject matter of the sequel.
 It also goes a long way towards explaining why Lata takes a backseat in her own novel: she’s not the plot; she’s the premise.
 Maan, who I believe is not based on a real person, is the plot.
 He’s totally fictional, whereas Lata is real, so his choices can be bent to fit a narrative arc more easily than hers.

 - Someone pointed out that many of the characters serve as foils for one another.
 Maan is the likable useless son/brother, whereas Varun (for most of the book) is the hangdog version.
 The Nawab Sahib is the responsible landlord, whereas the Rajah of Marh is the irresponsible one.
 Arun is ambitious and arrogant, whereas Haresh is ambitious, proud and even vain, but not arrogant.
-Meenakshi is the discontent wife, whereas Savita is the content wife.
+Meenakshi is the discontented wife, whereas Savita is the contented wife.

 - The book is about relationships between people and the consequences of characters’ actions on other characters, so if there is one theme to this intricate, sweeping book (and maybe there isn’t, or wasn’t intended to be), I would say that ‘interconnectedness’ fits the bill.